• Skip to secondary menu

 There are two forms of the law of large numbers, but the differences are primarily theoretical.
 The weak and strong laws of large numbers both apply to a sequence of values for independent and identically distributed (i.i.d.) random variables: X1, X2, …, Xn.

 The weak law of large numbers states that as n increases, the sample statistic of the sequence converges in probability to the population value.
-The weak law of large numbers is also known as Khinchin’s law.
+Statisticians also refer to this form of the law as Khinchin’s law.

 Here’s what that means.
 Suppose you specify a nonzero difference between the theoretical value and the sample value.
 For example, you might define a difference between the theoretical probability for coin toss results (0.50) and the actual proportion you obtain over multiple trials.
 As the number of trials increases, the probability that the actual difference will be smaller than this predefined difference also increases.
 This probability converges on 1 as the sample size approaches infinity.